-Service Delivery Team Description The social work teams include: Adult Disability Team Adult Duty Team Mental Health Team Social Work Teams Hospital Team Community Older People's Team These teams complete assessments and reviews with individuals, using a strengths-based approach.
+Service Delivery Team Description The social work teams include: Adult Disability Team Adult Duty Team Mental Health Team Hospital Team Social Work Teams Community Older People's Team Preparing for Adulthood and Exploitation Reduction Safeguarding and Deprivation of Liberty Safeguards (DoLS) These teams complete assessments and reviews with individuals, using a strengths-based approach.
 They support individuals to live as independently as possible and organise care for those who require this.
 Occupational Therapy Team The team works with children, young people, and adults to identify strengths and difficulties in everyday life, such as dressing or getting to the shops, and support with practical solutions.
 This includes providing equipment and adaptations to homes and promoting access to Disabled Facilities Grants.
 Community Equipment Service The team supplies equipment for individuals, such as commodes, beds and perching stools.
 The team also works on behalf of NHS colleagues.
 Small Homes Small residential care homes in the Borough providing support to people aged 18 plus who have learning disabilities.
 Day Opportunities Providing meaningful activities for individuals with care needs, including people with learning disabilities, older people, and people who are physically disabled.
 Supporting unpaid carers to have a break.

 Reablement The team provides short-term support in people's own homes to enable individuals to live as independently as possible.
 This includes supporting individuals to be able to prepare meals where possible.
 Solihull Safeguarding Adults Board Business Team Coordinating the work of the Solihull Safeguarding Adults Board, including managing the Board's subcommittees and overseeing performance to ensure that individuals with care needs are protected from harm and abuse.
 Commissioning and Partnerships Team Description Strategy and Planning Responsible for reviewing what services are needed for people in the Borough.
 This includes involving people to ensure that services are working as needed and having a good understanding of all services in Solihull.
-Markets and Performance Maintaining effective relationships with care providers in the Borough to ensure that residents have access to good quality care and support.
-Improvement and Governance Supporting the Directorate to plan for upcoming social care reforms, including charging reforms, and preparing for Care Quality Commission assurance of local authorities.
-Supporting all teams across the Directorate with project management skills, processes, and governance.
-The team also oversees the Liquidlogic recording system, and supports the Directorate with digital solutions, including ensuring that staff have the skills needed to use technology.
+Contracts and Market Quality Assurance Maintaining effective relationships with care providers in the Borough to ensure that residents have access to good quality care and support.
+Supporting the Directorate to plan for upcoming social care reforms, including charging reforms, and preparing for Care Quality Commission assurance of local authorities.
+Governance, Policy and Partnerships Supporting all teams across the Directorate with transformation and innovation through project management, processes, and governance.
+The team also oversees the Liquidlogic recording system, and supports the Directorate with digital solutions, including ensuring that staff have the skills needed to use technology as well as technology that can support people receiving care and support.
 Brokerage The team supports with finding appropriate solutions to meet people's care needs, considering preferences.
 This includes finding care at home, care homes, and housing with care.
 The team also support people who pay for the full cost of care (also known as self-funders)